walave/enum_field/README.md

-Add object blurring & object cropping modules in Ultralytics docs (#7434)
+Add HeatMap guide in real-world-projects + Code in Solutions Directory (#6796)